Břeclav: Transport

-Břeclav railway station is an important hub in the railroad network.
-It is located at the intersection of the routes to and from Brno – Prague, Ostrava – Kraków/Katowice (Poland), Kúty – Bratislava (Slovakia) and Hohenau an der March – Vienna (Austria).
+Břeclav railway station is an important hub in the railway network.
+It is located at the intersection of the routes to and from Brno–Prague, Ostrava–Kraków/Katowice (Poland), Kúty–Bratislava (Slovakia) and Hohenau an der March–Vienna (Austria).
 In addition, a local railway to Znojmo also branches out from the station.
 There is a rail border crossing Břeclav/Bernhardsthal to Austria.